 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the volunteer and the work that needs to be done.
 The final job description can therefore vary substantially from the above.

 Your accommodation is about 2km away from the project.
 There is a daily transfer to the project and back.
-You will stay in a 3-bedroomed apartment, sharing a room with one other volunteer or student from the local language school.
-The kitchen, the lounge, the bathroom and BBQ area are shared between all occupants.
+You will stay in a 3-bedroomed apartment, sharing a room with one other volunteer.
+The kitchen, the lounge, the bathroom and BBQ area are shared between all volunteers.
 Bedding will be provided.
 Laundry is available for R50 for 3kg or less and R16 per kg thereafter.
 WiFi is available.

 Rocio from Argentina ()